<<cover, conceal, out of view>>

 Adam and Eve hid from God after sinning (Gen 3:6-12).
 They realized His Holy presence exposes sin, and so tried to avoid Him.
 They knew they were guilty, not wanting to be confronted and held accountable for their actions; hiding from those in authority continues to be a natural reaction after doing wrong.
 However, God is omniscient and omnipresent (all knowing and present everywhere), so it is futile to try to hide things from ‘Him, to whom we must give account’ (Mt 10:26; 1 Cor 4:5; Heb 4:13).
 “For there is nothing hidden that will not be disclosed, and nothing concealed that will not be known or brought out into the open” (Lk 8:17).

 The truth exposes what we try to hide

-or out of the gaze of man, only that which is brought to the ‘Light’ and confessed can be forgiven (Jn 3:19,20; 1 Jn 1:9).
+the gaze of man, only that which is brought to the ‘Light’ and confessed can be forgiven (Jn 3:19,20; 1 Jn 1:9).
 The guilt of sin causes a breakdown in other relationships too, besides bringing about various physical ailments especially because of un-forgiveness (Ps 32:3-5).